The Storyteller Studio

 A Community for the Development of Young Playwrights and Dramaturgs

-Jump ahead to the program details.
+Jump ahead to the program information.

-Meet the 22-23 Cohort Members
+Meet the 23-24 Cohort Members

 Meet the Leaders

-Emily Dzioba (she/her) is the Lead Mentor of The Storyteller Studio, having conceived and launched the program in late 2020.
+Emily Dzioba (she/her) is the Lead Mentor of The Storyteller Studio, having conceived and launched the program in 2020.
 She is a dramaturg, arts administrator, and producer.
 Her full bio can be read here, and you can visit her website here.

 About the Studio